 Understand and apply the Law of Sines and the Law of Cosines to find unknown measurements in right and non-right triangles (e.g., surveying problems, resultant forces).

 G-SRT - Fairfield 1

 Find missing sides of special right triangles (30-60-90 & 45-45-90) given two sides.

-G-SRT - Fairfield 2
+G-SRT - Fairfield 2 denotes a modeling standard in the CCSS

 Find the area of regular polygons